m-mizutani/goerr/README.md

 ### Add/Extract contextual variables

-`goerr` provides the `With(key, value)` method to add contextual variables to errors.
+`goerr` provides the `WithValue(key, value)` method to add contextual variables to errors.
 The standard way to handle errors in Go is by injecting values into error messages.
 However, this approach makes it difficult to aggregate various errors.
 On the other hand, `goerr`'s `With` method allows for adding contextual information to errors without changing error message, making it easier to aggregate error logs.
 Additionally, error handling services like Sentry.io can handle errors more accurately with this feature.

 ```go
 var errFormatMismatch = errors.New("format mismatch")